The NFL Draft is this weekend, so time for a special edition of Drew Magary's Thursday Afternoon NFL Dick Joke Jamboroo. Enjoy.

 There's a parallel experience for fans watching the draft as well.
 Your favorite team drafts a player.
 You watch Mel Kiper go through the tape and tell you all the awesome shit your new player can do.
 And then you start to daydream about all the ways Draftee X is going to fuck shit up and help your piece of shit team finally win a Super Bowl.
 Does it work out that way?
 Usually not.
 But that's what makes the NFL so interesting.
 Because the league only plays 16 games a year (and I hope they don't go beyond that), the NFL, more than any other sport, allows time for fans, players, and coaches to sit and ponder what will be.
 It allows you to build up a grandiose vision of how things will play out.
-More than any other sport, the NFL is a league that thrives on the joys of anticipation.
+The NFL is a league that thrives on the joys of anticipation.

 I can't vouch for every fan on this, but I know I personally spend more time THINKING about football than I do watching it (and I watch a great deal of it).
 That's part of the fun of being a fan.
 It's why I play fantasy football, why I read books about football, and all that other shit.
 Because not only is it fun to watch football, but it's fun to see how the real game ends up confounding all the expectations you had in your head for it.
 And it's fun to see how Draftee X really plays versus how you imagined he would play on the day he was drafted.
 Unless that draftee's name is Tarvaris Jackson.
 Fucking T-Jack.